w3rew/stressed/README.md

     which is of the same format as the solution.
 There is no need to modify your solution in any way.
 - Fast: it uses asynchronous process spawns and outperforms naive realization by 2-5 times
 - Can use random seeds for sampler to facilitate reproducible testing
+- Can save the failing testcase to file automatically
+- You control whether to trim trailing whitespaces in output or not
 - Customizable:
     - Use default checker, which compares output with the reference solver, or use **custom checker**, which can check the output in any way